 Some states, like Tennessee and West Virginia, have put regulations into place that require electrical maintenance at public docks and marinas using a qualified electrician.
 Other states are following suit with similar legislation.

-In Kentucky, legislators passed the Samantha Chipley Act, in KRS Chapter 235.
+In Kentucky, legislators passed the, in KRS Chapter 235.
 In the unofficial web copy of the act, boat dock and marina owners must comply with certain regulations, including the installation of electrical wiring by a KY licensed electrician, the use of ground-fault protection, the biennial inspection of the dock/marina by a KY-certified electrical inspector, and permanently installed proper signage throughout the dock or marina.

-For our readers living in Kentucky, please visit the Kentucky Legislature website for more information.
+For our readers living in Kentucky, please visit thefor more information.

 In addition to state regulations, standards have been set, and are still being discussed, to make recreational water areas safer.
 The National Electric Code has construction requirements concerning the installation of electrical equipment around water.
 These include the required use of ground-fault circuit interrupters (GFCIs) at boatyards and marinas.
 The NFPA 303 addresses the construction and operation of marinas and related facilities.
 The American Boat and Yacht Council develops electrical safety standards for recreational boats.
 The Electrical Safety Foundation International (ESFI) teams up with other like-minded organizations to educate the public on electrical safety and ESD.